AnnaWijetunga/fixit/readme.md

 # Fixit

+Welcome to Fixit!

-This is a fully functional Single Page Application (SPA).
+Fixit is a fully functional Single Page Application (SPA).
 The frontend was build using HTML, CSS and JavaScript.
 The frontend communicates with a backend API that's built using Ruby and Rails.

 ## Video Walkthrough